mxy-1/news-api/README.md

 ## Description

-This an API to mimic a backend service e.g. an online forum.
-It can query a news database with node-postgres to create, read, update or delete information from the database.
+This API can query a news database with node-postgres to create, read, update or delete information from the database.
 Some of the technologies used for creating this API include: Jest for testing, Supertest for testing HTTP, and Express for handling requests and middleware.

 ## Usage